gnosis/dex-research/dFusion/dFusionSpec.md

 ### Order costs as payload

-An order is constructed in the following manner: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitprice, amount, signature)`.
-If we put on the following constraints:
+An order is constructed in the following manner: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitPrice, amount, signature)`.
+If impose the following constraints:
-- We do have only 2^6 different tokens in our exchange
+- There are at most 2^6 different tokens in our exchange
-- We do have only 2^16 different leafIndices
+- There are at most 2^16 different leafIndices
-- price is encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)
+- Price is encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)
-- amounts are encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)
+- Amounts are encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)
-- signature is a pair (s, r, v), where s and r are numbers potentially as big as the elliptic curve prime number.
+- Signature is a pair (s, r, v), where s and r are numbers potentially as big as the elliptic curve prime number.
 That means (r, s) -> 512 bits
 Then we can store any order in 3 bytes32 and the total gas costs to k orders would be:
 ```
 transaction initiation costs + k* order as payload costs + k* signature verification cost + k* hashing costs + updating the orderHashSha